cecid/hermes-docs/docs/source/application.rst

 .. code-block:: xml

    <SOAP-ENV:Body>
-   <!—has this element and equal to "TRUE" only when the ebMS message exists>
+   <!-has this element and equal to "TRUE" only when the ebMS message exists>
      <hasMessage>TRUE</hasMessage>
    </SOAP-ENV:Body>